SpellholdStudios/Solaufein_Flirt_Pack/README.md

 ## <a name="versions" id="versions"></a>Version History

-#### Version 1.2
+#### Version 1.2 (12 April 2020)

+- Added *rpgsolaflirtpack.ini* metadata file to support AL|EN's "Project Infinity".
 - Renamed *setup-rpgsolaflirtpack.tp2* -> *rpgsolaflirtpack.tp2* to support AL|EN's "Project Infinity".
+- Replaced `AUTHOR` keyword with `SUPPORT`.
 - Added missing `REQUIRE_PREDICATE` process to avoid installing the mod in inaccurate games and if *Weimer's Solaufein Romance Mod* is not installed.
 - Added component `DESIGNATED` number and "*solaufein_flirt_pack*" `LABEL`.
 - Added missing `HANDLE_CHARSETS` function to convert string entries for EE games.
+- Removed *rpgsolaflirtpack.rpgd* marked file.
+- Added native BG2:EE and EET compatibilities.
+- Added jastey's compatibility improvements with Weimer's and other scripting stuff:
+    - Added "*InParty(Myself) See(Player1) !ActuallyInCombat() !See([ENEMY])*" to all script blocks, so they do not interrupt fighting orders.
+    - Removed script block to reset timer while in combat.
+No script blocks should be executed during combat as they interrupt Solaufein's fighting.
+    - Added "*!StateCheck(Myself,CD_STATE_NOTVALID) !StateCheck(Player1,CD_STATE_NOTVALID)*" to all script blocks that trigger dialogues. (replaced *STATE_SLEEPING*)
+    - Removed wrong randomNum in PIDs.
+    - "*Hug Solaufein*" in town will only play once.
+Detection of town via script toggle variable "*RPGSolaFlirtSOA_Inside Town*".
+    - PID from original Solaufein mod will be added to Flirts-PIDs.
+This way, no possibilities to communicate with Solaufein (e.g. skip the hart fight) will be lost.
+    - Removed unnecessary trigger variables from Solaufein initiated flirt dialogues (trigger dialogues by the trigger variable only).
+    - PID flirt "*buy Solaufein a drink*" inside tavern will only be available once.
-- Gwendolyne's workaround to fix the no-initiating flirt options when clicking on Solaufein for the first time: not tested in game. :anguished:
+- Added Gwendolyne's workaround to fix the no-initiating flirt options when clicking on Solaufein for the first time: not tested in game. :anguished:
 - tp2 file: replaced old-school `DECOMPILE_DLG_TO_D` plus `COMPILE_D_TO_DLG` process with more accurate `DECOMPILE_AND_PATCH` command.
 - Included BWP Fixpack hotfixes:
     - rpgsola.baf: <a href="http://www.shsforums.net/topic/42220-fixes-for-the-big-fixpack/page-10#entry483544">Lollorian's corrected AreaCheck</a>.
 	- rpgsolaflirts.d: <a href="http://www.shsforums.net/topic/42220-fixes-for-the-big-fixpack/page-17#entry488705">Lollorian's corrected AreaCheck</a>.
 	- rpgsolaflirts.tra: replaced wrong token "*&lt;CHARNAME.&gt;*" with "*&lt;CHARNAME&gt;.*" (@433).
 - rpgsolaflirts.tra: got rid of all special characters that may cause glitches in a few foreign languages.
+- Wrote a new *rpgsolaflirtpack-readme-english.html* readme file and moved it into new *readme* folder.
 - Removed useless backup folder.
 - Reorganized mod architecture tree: created "*lang*" and "*files*" folders to sort files according to their types.
 - Lower cased files.
+- Included Linux and Mac Os X versions in the same package (thanks AL|EN's Infinity Auto Packager tool!).
 - Updated WeiDU installer to v246.
 - Uploaded mod to official Spellhold Studios GitHub mirror account.